What Happens If Spouse Refuses to Be Served Divorce Papers

 • Avoiding Responsibilities: Attempting to dodge court appearances or obligations.

-Depending on your situation, California law provides multiple ways to serve divorce papers if your spouse refuses to cooperate:
+Depending on your situation, California law provides multiple ways to serve divorce papers if your spouse refuses to cooperate.

 1. Personal Service